Firefighter drowns in lake at Georgia-South Carolina border

 The Augusta Chronicle reported 60-year-old Ralph Jenkins was a lieutenant with the Augusta Fire Department.
 Game wardens were called to Thurmond Lake on Friday evening after Jenkins went into the water from a boat and did not resurface.

 Crews searched for him until late Friday and continued early Saturday.
-Using sonar, they found his body in 34 feet (10.4 meters) of water on Saturday morning.
+Using sonar, they found his body in 34 feet of water on Saturday morning.

 “On behalf of the entire Augusta firefighting community, I am disheartened to report this crushing loss of one of our own,” Interim Fire Chief Shaw Williams Jr. said.
 “Lt.
 Jenkins came from a firefighting family, was known in the department as a person who could be counted on for a good laugh, and served the people of Augusta, Georgia, for 40 years.”